 Amazon may be the king of warehouse automation with 45,000 Amazon (Kiva earlier) Automated Guided Vehicles (AGVs) in its warehouse army, but it is not the only company using autonomous vehicles in warehouse management.
 Today, beyond large-scale warehouses, even mid-sized businesses are moving gradually towards driverless vehicles.

-This blog post explores what driveless vehicles orAGVs mean for you as a warehouse/distribution center manager/owner, what their status in the industry is, and if they have become a viable option already.
+This blog post explores what driverless vehicles, or AGVs, mean for you as a warehouse/distribution center manager/owner, what their status in the industry is, and whether they have yet to become a viable option.

 What are AGVs or Driverless Vehicles?

 An AGV, as the industry knows it, is a portable robot that navigates itself through floor markers (stickers), wires, magnets, lasers, or cameras.
 They’ve been around for more than 40 years but in a rudimentary form.

 To begin with, these were used in manufacturing, but of late they have been making themselves very useful in warehouses and distribution centers.
 As warehouse vehicles, their job is to move materials around the facility.